janetjoywilson/janetjoywilson.github.io/_posts/2021-06-24-grey-to-green.md

 Thank you for bee-ing here with me during Pollinator Week!

 I hope I’ve planted a SEED in you to look at new (old) Ways You can help expand the butterflyway as every native plant you put In the ground whether i’s in your Yard or in a pot on balcony.
 Just do it!
-And enjoy